In-Context Learning of Temporal Point Processes with Foundation Inference Models: Introduction

 In contrast, modern approaches to dynamical systems increasingly prioritize \textit{pretraining on synthetic data}, yielding general models that can learn dynamics \textit{in-context}.
-This paradigm has the crucial advantage that practitioners no longer need to train models \textit{de novo} for every dataset, but can instead obtain accurate characterizations in a \textit{zero-shot} manner.
+This paradigm offers a crucial advantage: practitioners no longer need to train models \textit{de novo} for every dataset, but can instead obtain accurate characterizations in a \textit{zero-shot} manner.
 Within this family, two variants have emerged: Prior-fitted Networks (PFNs) and Foundation Inference Models (FIMs).
-PFNs train networks to approximate \textit{predictive posterior distributions} in a sequence-to-sequence or context-to-sequence fashion, often implemented with recurrent or transformer architectures~\citep{muller2022transformers,hollmann2022tabpfn, muller2025position}.
-FIMs, by contrast, focus on directly \textit{estimating the infinitesimal operators} of stochastic processes (e.g., drift and diffusion functions for SDEs), thereby retaining a degree of interpretability~\citep{fim_mjp, fim_sde, fim_imputation}.
-Access to these operators enables explicit study of physically relevant observables such as entropy production, stationary distributions, and attractors.
+PFNs train networks to approximate \textit{predictive posterior distributions} in a sequence-to-sequence or context-to-sequence fashion~\citep{muller2022transformers,hollmann2022tabpfn, muller2025position}.
+FIMs, by contrast, focus on directly \textit{estimating the infinitesimal operators} of dynamical system (e.g., drift and diffusion functions for SDEs), thereby retaining a degree of interpretability~\citep{fim_mjp, fim_sde, fim_imputation, mauel2026foundation}.
+Access to these operators enables the explicit study of physically relevant observables such as entropy production, stationary distributions, and attractors.

-In the context of point processes, we adapt the FIM pretraining paradigm to MTPPs by following three steps.
-First, we define a broad family of conditional intensity functions, inducing a diverse prior over MTPPs.
-This prior captures assumptions about the excitatory and inhibitory effects between events, as well as the interaction structure across event types.
-Second, we sample MTPPs from this prior, generate synthetic event sequences, and construct training pairs of event histories with their corresponding intensities, creating a meta-learning task that amortizes inference across heterogeneous dynamics.
-Third, we train a neural network to recover conditional intensities from observed histories.
-A key advantage of this formulation is that it preserves the possibility of injecting \textit{expert knowledge}: the choice of prior directly encodes desired inductive biases, guiding the network toward desired dynamical models.
-We summarize our contributions:
+In the context of point processes, we adapt the FIM pretraining paradigm to MTPPs in three steps.
+First, we define a broad family of conditional intensity functions, thereby inducing a diverse prior over MTPPs.
+This prior captures assumptions about excitatory and inhibitory effects between events, as well as the interaction structure across event types.
+Second, we sample MTPPs from this prior, generate synthetic event sequences, and construct tuples consisting of context event sequences, event histories, and their corresponding intensities, thereby creating a meta-learning task that amortizes inference across heterogeneous dynamics.
+Third, we train a neural network to recover conditional intensities from observed context.
+We summarize our contributions as follows: